GoogleChromeLabs/text-encode-transform-polyfill/DESIGN.md

 ### Redundancy & Reliability

 The polyfill applies the same redundancy practices as the web platform as a whole.
-Generally, it us up to developers or frameworks to provide redundancy, and this API is agnostic to the approach taken.
+Generally, it is up to developers or frameworks to provide redundancy, and this API is agnostic to the approach taken.

 The TextDecoder API provides various options for error handling, and these are